- Comedienne; television talk-show host

-“I agree with everything O'Donnell said,” declared Ramadan Adassi, chief of the Al Aqsa Martyrs Brigades in the West Bank's Anskar refugee camp.
+“I agree with everything O'Donnell said,” declared Ramadan Adassi, chief of the Al Aqsa Martyrs Brigades (AAMB) in the West Bank's Anskar refugee camp.
 “We welcome Rosie O’Donnell to stay among us and to get to know the truth from being here, like many American peace activists are doing.”
-A West Bank Brigades chieftain added: “Many people have been saying this [about 9/11] since the first moment it happened.
+Another AAMB chieftain in the West Bank, Ala Senakreh, added: “Many people have been saying this [about 9/11] since the first moment it happened.
 Of course when it comes from persons like O'Donnell, who you say is respected, it takes a more serious significance.
 I guess she knows what she is saying.”
-Senakreh, unaware that O'Donnell was an open lesbian, publicly invited her to visit the Palestinian territories.
-He expressed his hope that O'Donnell would report to Americans that “we [Palestinians] are not in love with killing, we like peace, we are human beings, it is the occupation that obliges us to do what we do.”
+Unaware that O'Donnell was an open lesbian, Senakreh publicly invited her to visit the Palestinian territories.

 On June 9, 2012, O'Donnell married her second wife, Michelle Rounds, a 40-year-old executive-search consultant from New York City.
 In January 2013 the couple adopted a baby girl named Dakota.
 O'Donnell and Rounds separated in November 2014, and O'Donnell filed for divorce soon thereafter.